Isaiah Johnson (cornerback, born 2000)

-Isaiah D. Johnson (born March 29, 2000) is an American professional football cornerback for the Miami Dolphins of the National Football League (NFL).
+Isaiah D. Johnson (born March 29, 2000) is an American professional football cornerback.
 He played college football at Dartmouth and Syracuse.

 Early life

 Johnson attended the Detroit Country Day School in Detroit, Michigan.

 College career

 Johnson played at Dartmouth from 2018 to 2021 and was named first-team All-Ivy league DB in 2021.
 After graduating from Dartmouth, he played for two years at Syracuse as a graduate transfer.
 He was a team captain at Syracuse and was a two-year starter at cornerback.

 In 45 games in college, he had 188 tackles, 2.5 sacks, 14 pass breakups and three interceptions.

 Professional career

 Johnson went undrafted in the 2024 NFL draft.
-On May 1, 2024, he signed as an undrafted free agent with the Miami Dolphins and was later moved to the practice squad.
+On May 1, 2024, he signed as an undrafted free agent with the Miami Dolphins and was later moved to the practice squad, where he spent his entire rookie season.

-On August 27, Johnson was waived by the Dolphins and re-signed to the practice squad five days later.
+On August 27, 2025, Johnson was waived by the Dolphins and re-signed to the practice squad five days later.
+He was promoted to the active roster on December 12.
+Johnson made four appearances for the Dolphins, recording three combined tackles.
+On December 26, it was announced that Johnson would miss the remainder of the season after suffering an ACL tear in practice.

+On May 4, 2026, Johnson was waived by the Dolphins following a failed physical.